garciart/network-automation/README.md

 # Adventures in Network Automation

+***Disclaimer: Many experts (and the creators of GNS3 themselves) no longer recommend using Dynamips' Cisco IOS images, since the devices that use those images are no longer supported by Cisco.
+They recommend using more up-to-date images, such as QEMU or those available through Cisco's Virtual Internet Routing Lab (VIRL).
+However, since this tutorial is only a general introduction to automating network device configuration using Python, we will use the freely-available Dynamips images.***

+***In addition, Cisco Packet Tracer, while an excellent tool, is not suitable for our purposes, since it cannot interact with its host or integrated development environments (IDEs).***

 ## Introduction

 Recently, for personal and professional reasons (CompTIA, anyone?), I've delved into programming networking devices from within and without.
 Normally, in order to interact with a device like a switch, you must connect to it physically, via a serial or Ethernet cable, access its command-line interface (CLI), and enter commands manually or upload a script, usually written in Cisco's Tool Command Language (TCL).